henriq/dx/README.md

 DX is a development experience tool that packages experiences and opinions about how an efficient local development environment should work.

-DX has the following goals:

-* It should be easy to create and destroy environments on demand
-* It should be easy to update services
-* It should be possible to run services in an IDE fully integrated with the local environment
-* It should provide a secure secrets management to keep secrets out of text files
-* It should provide a way to inspect HTTP traffic between services
-* It should be easy to share configurations between teams

-DX solves these goals by providing a standardized way of defining how applications are built and deployed.
+DX provides a standardized way of defining how applications are built and deployed.
 It uses Kubernetes and Helm to run services, and builds images with Docker.
 Integration with services running locally is provided by patching kubernetes services to intercept all traffic in a proxy server, that monitors local ports for local versions of running services, and provides routing decisions based on health checks.
 The proxy server also